-Staying informed about the spread of COVID-19 and the measures that you can take to protect your health and the health of your loved ones is critical.
-However, spending too much time researching coronavirus can negatively impact your sense of well-being and compromise your physical health.
+Stress is an integral part of everyday living.
+While stress by itself is not inherently a negative experience, prolonged stress can be quite harmful to the immune system, the adrenals, and the heart.
+Each individual’s reaction to the same stressor can be positive or negative.
+Using the Life Stress Questionnaire will help you to determine the role that stress may play in your present health problems.
+Because we all react differently to the same stressors, this scale is only a rough indicator of stress in your life.
+Staying informed about the spread of viruses and the measures that you can take to protect your health and the health of your loved ones is critical.
+However, spending too much time researching viruses can negatively impact your sense of well-being and compromise your physical health.
 Reports often contain words like outbreak, pandemic, and quarantine that can stir up a lot of anxiety—and even panic.
 Growing uncertainty about the virus’s impact in the US has many people feeling worried or stressed.
 While the concern is warranted, it detracts from what is most important: staying healthy.

 Why Stress Matters for Immune Function

 In modern life, stress can feel constant and omnipresent.
 The human body perceives and responds to stress both psychologically and physiologically.
 Stressful events can cause emotional feelings of unhappiness or being overwhelmed.
 Often, stress is accompanied by very real physical reactions: rapid heartbeat, sweating, muscle pain, and digestive difficulties.
 Psychological stress can also dramatically increase inflammation in the body.
 This is because your body—and more specifically your brain—is triggered to produce stress hormones that send signals throughout the nervous system.
 When the body is responding to stress, it reallocates energy to fight an imminent danger.
 While this can have short-term immune benefits, chronic stress reduces immune function.
 Thus your body’s natural ability to fight off infections is lowered.